YunusPanwar70/-Deep-JavaScript-Foundations-v3/md/3-Coercion.md

 console.log(a) // 202

 ```

 2. ## Explict Coercion

-Explict Coercion is convertion one data type to another data type manually and it's provided by Inbuilt Methods.
+Explict Coercion is convertion one data type to another data type manually and it's provided by __Inbuilt Methods__.

 ___For Example___:- We Converting String to number by using Inbuilt Function __Number()__.